 - Diamondback Rattlesnakes – This is one of the largest snakes found in North America, measuring 3 to 6 feet long.
 They have ivory and brown diamonds on their backs and characteristic rattles on their tails.

-Don’t let rodents and snakes take over your summer.
+Keep your home free of rodents and snakes this summer.
 Call Bug Out for all of your pest and wildlife control needs.